 It is not common practice to obtain advance tax rulings.
 However, under specific statutory provisions, advance clearance may be obtained for certain transactions.
-The most common example is a clearance letter for a share-for-share or share-for-debt exchange between two companies to defer any gains.
-It is also possible to ask for a non-statutory clearance in respect of recent tax legislation where there is genuine uncertainty as to the meaning of the legislation and the matter has a commercial importance to the company seeking the clearance.
+The most common example is a clearance letter for a share-forshare or share-for-debt exchange between two companies to defer any gains.
+It is also possible to ask for a nonstatutory clearance in respect of recent tax legislation where there is genuine uncertainty as to the meaning of the legislation and the matter has a commercial importance to the company seeking the clearance.

-As from January 1, 2017, the United Kingdom (and all EU Member States) is required to automatically exchange certain information on tax rulings and advance pricing agreements issued on or after January 1, 2017.
+The United Kingdom has been required to automatically exchange certain information on tax rulings and advance pricing agreements issued on or after January 1, 2017 with Member States of the EU, and continues to do so in spite of Brexit.
 In addition, certain tax rulings and advance pricing agreements issued, amended or renewed after January 1, 2012 will also be subject to exchange.